Upturn unsubscribed user

 business area logo Core Business Areas

-• Children's Book Publishing and Distribution: Publishes and distributes children's books through book clubs, book fairs, and retail channels.
-Includes popular series like 'Harry Potter' and 'The Magic School Bus'.
+• Children's Book Publishing and Distribution: Publishes and distributes children's books through book clubs, book fairs, trade channels, and direct-to-consumer channels.

-• International: Operates in various international markets, offering localized versions of its books and educational materials.
+• International: Operates in various international markets, adapting its products and services to meet local educational needs.

 leadership logo Leadership and Structure